Post: What Is a Custom AI Workflow? HR Automation Defined for Make.com Users

-A custom AI workflow is a purpose-built automation sequence that pairs deterministic process logic with targeted AI inference to solve one specific operational problem — not HR in general, and not a category of processes.
-It is the opposite of a generic template.
-Every input mapping, every prompt, every conditional branch, and every output format is designed around your org’s rules, data structures, and approval logic.
-This satellite drills into that definition directly — for a broader treatment of how these workflows fit into an end-to-end HR automation strategy, see the parent pillar on smart AI workflows for HR and recruiting with Make.com™.
+A custom AI workflow is a purpose-built automation sequence that pairs deterministic process logic with targeted AI inference to solve one specific operational problem.
+Unlike generic templates, every input map, prompt, conditional branch, and output format is designed around your organization’s rules, data structures, and approval logic.

 Definition: What a Custom AI Workflow Is